+An outstanding record of productive research, publication, creative activity, and scholarly achievement appropriate to the discipline and fields of specialization;

+ii.c.
+Evidence of a continuing record of exemplary service/academic citizenship appropriate to the discipline or profession; and

+Formatted: Numbered + Level: 1 + Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

-- Convincing evidence of outstanding teaching performance and effectiveness; - An outstanding record of productive research, publication, creative activity, and scholarly achievement appropriate to the discipline and fields of specialization; - Evidence of a continuing record of exemplary service/academic citizenship appropriate to the discipline or profession; and - Evidence of achievement of a professional status at the national or international level that will enhance the stature of the University's faculty.
+Evidence of achievement of a professional status at the national or international level that will enhance the stature of the University's faculty.